blender/blender/doc/python_api/rst/bge.constraints.rst

    .. note::
       Reasonable default is 0.02 (if units are meters)

-   Sets the contact breaking treshold in the Physics Environment.
+   Sets tresholds to do with contact point management.

    :arg breakingTreshold: The new contact breaking treshold.
    :type breakingTreshold: float

 .. function:: setDeactivationAngularTreshold(angularTreshold)

-   Sets the deactivation angular treshold.
+   Sets the angular velocity treshold.

    :arg angularTreshold: New deactivation angular treshold.
    :type angularTreshold: float

 .. function:: setDeactivationLinearTreshold(linearTreshold)

-   Sets the deactivation linear treshold.
+   Sets the linear velocity treshold.

    :arg linearTreshold: New deactivation linear treshold.
    :type linearTreshold: float